To buy or not to buy from overseas ?

 4.5 €

-Prices are for economy class if possible (not express but quite fast, about 4 days) and VAT included (excepted for parcel posts sent out of European Union), and in all cases the overseas transportation is carried out by airplane.
+Prices are for economy class when possible (not express but quite fast, about 4 days) and VAT included (except for parcel posts sent out of European Union), and in all cases the overseas transportation is carried out by airplane.
 For private truckers, add 1% of the declared value to insure the parcel post (so 2 € VAT to insure a package declared for a value of 200 €).
-But DHl for example charges a minimum of 12 €.
+But DHL for example charges a minimum of 12 €.

 (°) From New York, it is the rate in "Airmail Parcel Post" class (delivery time 4-10 days) and the price does not include VAT as it will depend on the registerated value.
 Add 5$ to insure a parcel post of 300$.